 If you’ve ever attended a wedding, you know there’s a lot that goes into making this day a success.
 From the caterers to the reception arrangements, no detail can be overlooked.
 One of the most challenging parts of the planning process is deciding where to put family and friends to help you celebrate tying the knot.
+If you’re having your wedding in a public park, you can just use the memorial benchesand picnic tables provided, and let people seat themselves.
+However, if you’re in an enclosed private venue you will have to decide who to put on each table.
 It can be tough deciding where to put everyone and you have to plan this knowing not everyone will be happy with where you’ve decided to place them.
 One of the most frequent concerns or feelings expressed is that the location of a seat and their proximity to the bride and groom somehow directly relates to the type of relationship they have with the happy couple.

 To not completely alienate your closest family and friends, here are some tips on how to manage that unruly thing called a seating chart!

 - Ask the venue where you will have your reception for a blueprint of the table arrangements.

 - Create a database of family and friends who will attend the wedding.
 Make sure to identify their relationship to you or your hubby to be.
 For example – groom’s family, bride’s friend.

 - Assign each group a color using post-it notes (the flag ones).
 Color-coding is by far the most organized way to keep track of who will be sitting where.
 Also consider placing the individual’s name on the post it once you’ve narrowed down where everyone will sit.